raya77/target.en/help/c-experiences/c-manage-content/aem-experience-fragments.md

 ---
 keywords: experience;json;aem;adobe experience manager;export to adobe target;experience fragments;fragments;XF
-description: Learn how to use AEM experience fragments in Adobe Target activities.
-Combine the ease-of-use and power of AEM with powerful AI and ML capabilities in Target.
+description: Learn how to use AEM experience fragments in Adobe [!DNL Target] activities.
+Combine the ease-of-use and power of AEM with powerful AI and ML capabilities in [!DNL Target].
 title: How Do I Use Adobe Experience Manager (AEM) Experience Fragments?
 feature: Experiences and Offers
 exl-id: 3dd811a4-c7be-443d-a5ad-5b9adcaf1a2c